haberdashPI/vscode-master-key/notes.md

                   and `coalesce` a typed value doesn't have a notion of emptiness.
 Options
                 - [X] coalesce still doesn't work through multiple default layers
-        - [ ] we can't use symmetric insert commands (something about how we serialize string arrays to rhai is wrong I think)
+        - [X] we can't use symmetric insert commands (something about how we serialize string arrays to rhai is wrong I think)
+        - [X] escape ctrl+[ isn't leaving capture mode
+        - [ ] highlighting is not resetting when using search
+        - [ ] syminsert isn't capture key presses
     - [ ] get any remaining, existing tests (except unimplemented features) working again
         - [ ] update unit tests for running commands
             - [ ] remove replay unit tests (they are become integration tests)